ItzApipAjalah/AnimeStreamAPP/README.md

 ## AnimeStream

-**AnimeStream** adalah aplikasi streaming anime berbasis Flutter yang memungkinkan pengguna menonton berbagai seri dan film anime.
+**AnimeStream** is a Flutter-based anime streaming app that allows users to watch various anime series and movies.

-### Fitur
+### Features

-- **Katalog Anime**: Menampilkan daftar anime terbaru dan selesai.
+- **Anime Catalog**: Displays a list of the latest and completed anime.
-- **Pencarian**: Fitur pencarian untuk menemukan anime berdasarkan judul, genre, atau tag.
+- **Search**: Search functionality to find anime by title, genre, or tag.
-- **Streaming**: Menyediakan kemampuan untuk menonton anime langsung dari aplikasi.
+- **Streaming**: Provides the capability to watch anime directly from the app.
-- **Detail Anime**: Menampilkan informasi detail tentang setiap anime, termasuk sinopsis, episode, dan rating.
+- **Anime Details**: Shows detailed information about each anime, including synopsis, episodes, and ratings.

 ### Screenshot